 When it is not possible for an employee to vote before or after normal working hours, including weekends, in a national, state, or local election, managers are authorized to grant a reasonable period off for voting.

 a) Jury Service.
 No deduction will be made from an employee’s salary or wages because the employee is called for jury service.
 The employee will not be required to account for any fee or compensation received for jury service.
 The employee must provide official proof of jury service to his/her manager.
 UT System may not discharge, threaten to discharge, intimidate, or coerce any permanent employee because the employee serves as a juror, or for the employee's attendance or scheduled attendance in connection with the service, in any court in the United States.

 1) An employee who appears as a witness in an official capacity in a judicial proceeding or legislative hearing:

 i. may not accept or receive a witness fee for the appearance;

 ii. may receive per diem and reimbursement for travel and expenses from either the state or the judicial body, but not from both; and

-iii. must contact HR for time reporting instructions.
+iii. must contact OTI for time reporting instructions.

 2) An employee who appears as a witness, in a capacity other than as a state officer or employee, in a judicial proceeding or legislative hearing to testify from personal knowledge concerning matters related to the proceeding or hearing may accept customary witness fees for the appearance.